 FAQ | Types Of Web Hosting

-What Is Web Hosting Service?
+What Is a Web Hosting Service?

 A web hosting service is a type of Internet service that hosts websites for clients, i.e. it offers the facilities required for them to create and maintain a site and makes it accessible on the World Wide Web.